 With every bite, you get just the right amount of moist, fluffy cake and buttery, crumbly, crunchy streusel.

-On Christmas morning (and every other morning of the year) this little cake is stellar enough that you can serve it on its own, with just a good cup of coffee alongside.
+This little cake is stellar enough that you can serve it on its own with just a good cup of coffee alongside.
 Or make it a part of a breakfast spread.

 The cake needs at least 15 minutes to cool, and that’s plenty of time to fry up some bacon, scramble some eggs, cut up a little fruit, and maybe make a mimosa or two.
-The cake will serve four, especially when served with a full breakfast, so invite a couple friends over, make merry, and enjoy!
+The cake will serve four, especially when served with a full breakfast, so invite a couple friends over and enjoy!

 More Small Cake Recipes

 More Small-batch Breakfast Recipes

 Mini Coffee Cake Recipe Tips

 - If you are making this in a cold kitchen during the winter, your room-temperature butter might be a little too cold to cream easily.
 You can microwave the softened butter for just a couple seconds, long enough to further soften, but not melt it.

 - When testing the cake for doneness, make sure the streusel is not scraping off wet batter from your toothpick or cake tester, making the cake look done while still under-baked.
 Use the cake tester to clear a very small hole in the topping so you can accurately test your cake.

 Mini Coffee Cake